'It was a nightmare': 2 children dead, driver charged after city bus crashes into Laval daycare

 "It was clear he wasn’t in his right mind at that moment," she said.

-The daycare is located at the end of a driveway, and the driver would have had to leave the road and drive down the driveway to hit it.
-Police say the motive for the crash is unclear and the accused was being questioned by investigators Wednesday afternoon.
+The daycare is located at the end of a driveway, and the driver would have had to leave the road and drive down the driveway to strike the daycare entrance.
+Police say the motive for the crash is unclear.

 A neighbour who lives near the daycare said he rushed over to the scene of the crash.
 Hamdi Benchaabane told reporters that he and three parents subdued the driver, who he said had stepped out of the bus, removed all his clothing and started screaming.